beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-assignee-minimum-stops-constraints/README.md

 # Vehicles routing optimization with assignee minimum stops

-Sometimes we would want our vehicles to have a minimum stops constraint that we would want each vehicle to visit, and here's the tutorial for how we configure for this use case.
+Sometimes we would want our vehicles to adhere to a minimum number of stops; this tutorial will guide you through configuring this constraint.

 ## Table of contents
 - [Vehicles routing optimization with customized assignee location](#vehicles-routing-optimization-with-assignee-minimum-stops-constraints)